Join us at the Historic Lyndhurst Mansion in Tarrytown!

 Visitor Experience Staff

 Excellent customer service skills are a must!
-The grounds are open from April through December, every day of the week.
-Must be available to work between 2-4 days a week, including weekends.
-Shifts are approximately 7-8 hours.
-Visitor Experience Staff must greet all vehicles and guests who enter Lyndhurst through the main gate, in a friendly and professional manner and provide informational assistance as required.
-Staff is responsible for checking in all pre-paid grounds pass holders, and selling on-site grounds passes.
+The grounds are open from April through December, seven days a week.
+Candidates must be available to work 2- 4 days a week, including weekends and holidays.
+Visitor Experience Staff greet all vehicles and guests who enter Lyndhurst through the main gate in a friendly and professional manner and provide informational assistance as required.
+Staff are responsible for checking in all pre-paid grounds pass holders and selling on-site grounds passes.
 Computer skills and cash-handling experience are a must.
 Staff must be knowledgeable about locations and events throughout the property to effectively direct visitors throughout the site.

-If you are interested, please email Amy Boesch, Senior Manager of Visitor Services.
+If interested, email Amy Boesch, Senior Manager of Visitor Services.
 Please include a letter of intent and your resume!

 APPLY HERE